netobserv/network-observability-operator/docs/FlowCollector.md

 Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-This is a new and experimental feature, not yet recommended to use in production.
+Kafka can provide better scalability, resiliency and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).

 <table>
     <thead>